 Why Is Employee Recognition So Important? | 3 Reasons

 It feels like employee recognition is one of those trends in the business world that’s everywhere right now.
-There’s new studies and surveys every week talking all about the many benefits you can reap from putting an employee recognition program in place.
+There are new studies and surveys every week talking all about the many benefits you can reap from putting an employee recognition program in place.
 But what exactly is all the hype about?
 Why is employee recognition so important?

 Well, it turns out that making your employees feel recognized, appreciated, and valued at work does a lot more than earn you some good karma.
 Here are just 3 reasons why employee recognition is a big deal.